 The curve was steep in New Jersey.
 I worked hard in my territory, then applied for and received a promotion into a home office role in training at my company, something I had been working toward for years, even before India.
-The feeling of personal achievement, knowing I did it on my own was amazing, and if I told you my sordid story about starting from zero, I’m pretty sure you’d share my excitement :-) that will be for another day, a long time from now!
+The delight of that personal achievement was amazing.

 So here I am.
 My professional life is right where I want it and I’m happily back in NJ where Stella and I are enjoying the four seasons and the first licks of a northeastern US winter.
 I spent the Christmas holidays with my nephews and parents, am seeing old friends again, took a great trip to Iceland with Marc in July, and have made some fab new friends.
 Of course as life often goes, there’s always something, isn’t there?
-I’m uncomfortable with my body, spiritually a bit lost, my marriage is unpredictable, tenuous, and fragile, like an exposed, frayed live wire, and both Marc and I have done a fair bit of isolating ourselves from our “couples friends” (if you are still out there, please forgive us during this uncomfortable phase, we love you, we need your support, we’re REALLLL awkward right now).
 I have to be gentle and remind myself that we are only humans, we are not perfect, and life is not a highlight reel.
 Sometimes we have to be ok with “good enough” while we’re working out the kinks, right?

 I think that's the perfect place to end this long, but thorough update.
 I hope your 2019 glows, I wish you a very, VERY HAPPY NEW YEAR, and am excited to see where this years takes us.